 Santa Rosa County Local RESTORE Council

 On Aug.
 16, 2012 Santa Rosa County Commissioners passed a resolution which established the frame work for the county's local RESTORE council.
-This council is mandated by the RESTORE Act is tasked with reviewing projects to determine if they are eligible.
+This council is mandated by the RESTORE Act, and is tasked with reviewing projects to determine if they are eligible.
 The local council will make recommendations to the Santa Rosa County Board of Commissioners and is the first venue for the public to participate in the selection process for RESTORE Act projects.

 The Santa Rosa RESTORE Council is made up of 11 members.
 Five are appointed by the commission with an expertise in a pertinent area such as the environment, economic development or tourism: